jodeperezlo/pantsandshirts/README.md

 ### Visit my web portfolio to see more projects and find more information: [Web Portfolio](https://portfolio-jorgeperez.netlify.app/)

-The original idea for the page was taken from the Udemy Complete Web Development course with Professor Juan de la Torre.
+The basic idea of the page was inspired by the [Udemy](https://www.udemy.com/) course taught by the professor [Juan de la Torre](https://codigoconjuan.com/).
+The course can be found below, [Complete Web Development](https://www.udemy.com/share/101r3q3@SpMf2RizY8JP8F6hsQ9yjEfsyYGn9UqSLVdvpTfHtu-0zovrhALQdV9ryU9HeVBLNA==/).
 Subsequently, indications of a school task were taken, and it was adapted to what the teacher requested.

-The images were taken from [Google](https://google.com)
+The images were taken from [Unsplash](https://unsplash.com/).

 # Copy Right &copy;